coin-worx/coin-exchange-frontend/README.md

 ## Icons
 ## Introduction
-The main aim of the platform is to provide a mobile based exchange facility for the up and coming digital currencies including Bitcoin, Litecoin and the ability to trade them against one another.
+The main aim of the platform is to provide an exchange facility for the up and coming digital currencies including Bitcoin, Litecoin and the ability to trade them against one another.
 The platform will be designed to be used by retail and institutional traders and investors.
 The platform will be available internationally as native app for iOS or Android
 ## Context
 The product serves as a platform for trading different digital currencies against one another.
-The digital currencies available in start for trading are going to be:
+The digital currencies available for trading are:
 - Bitcoin (BTC)
 - Litecoin (LTC)